marco-buttu/discos-deployment/doc/quickstart.rst

 about the environments in sections :ref:`deploy_development` and :ref:`deploy_production`.

-The deployment of a single machine can take between 30 minutes and one hour, depending of your machine, because it has to download and install the operating system, all the dependencies (ACS, DISCOS libraries, etc.), create users and groups, configure the network, and create a complete working environment, as we will see in a few moments.
+The deployment of a single machine takes about one hour, it has to download and install the operating system, all the dependencies (ACS, DISCOS libraries, etc.), create users and groups, configure the network, and create a complete working environment, as we will see in a few moments.

 .. note:: You can run the deployment more than once, because the process is